kev-n14/GroupQuizApp/README.md

 ---

-This code defines the structure of a relational database using the Database Markup Language (DBML).
-Each table in the database is defined with its attributes, data types, constraints, and relationships.
-Here's a brief description of each table and its purpose:

 ### Design Elements Overview
 ---
 * **Typography**: We use 'Roboto' as our primary font for its clean and modern look, with 'Arial' and sans-serif as fallbacks.